Mentorship Programs

 • Feedback from registration questions

-Program managers need to keep a close eye on the quality of their pairings.
-At Together, we strongly recommend that program managers empower mentees to have a say in who mentors them unless.
-If mentees choose their mentors, they’ll be more invested in the relationship.
+Program managers need to keep a close eye on the quality of their mentor-mentee matches.
+You can do this by surveying participants on how they feel about their pairing.
+Empowering your mentees to have a say in who mentors them generally helps improve pairing sentiment, because mentees are more invested in the relationship.

 Session scores

 One of the best ways to measure your workplace mentoring program is by asking for feedback from those involved.
-You can use surveys throughout the program.
-Along with asking mentors and mentees to rate each session out of 5, here are several questions to include in your survey:
+You can gather this information through surveys, either at the end of the program, or periodically throughout it.
+Here are some survey questions you can include:

-3. How has your relationship with your mentor/mentee been?
+• How has your relationship with your mentor or mentee been?

 Skill and goal development